What Is the Official language of Mexico?

 What is The Official Language of Mexico?

-The Spanish language often referred to as Castellano in Mexico City is the official language of government in Mexico City.
+The Spanish language, often referred to as Castellano in Mexico City, is the official language of government in Mexico City.
 However, some Mexicans speak native official Mexican languages such as Nahuatl and Maya.

 In this article, you will find everything you need to know about the official language of Mexico.
-Read on, it promises to be a good read.
+Read on.
+It promises to be a good read.

 FITNESS INSTRUCTORS FOR RESORTS, HOTELS AND RESORTS – Ads Caserta top steroids online download free pdf user manual for vision fitness r2200 elliptical